-At the ECA, attendance is evaluated as part of the student's life management or "soft skills."
-At the ECA, absences are neither excused nor unexcused; instead they are simply documented.
+At the ECA, attendance is evaluated as part of the student's life management or soft skills.
+Instances of absences and tardiness are neither excused nor unexcused; instead, they are simply documented.
 A documented absence is not an excused absence.
-Notification of an absence needs to be communicated to the ECA main office so that it may be documented.